A primer on optimal transport for causal inference with observational data: Instrumental variable models: identification, bounds, robustness

 Since $F_W$ is strictly increasing and continuous, it is the unique monotone rearrangement between $W$ and $\bar{R}$, and is measurable with measurable inverse since both $\bar{R}$ and $W$ do not give mass to points.
 In particular, $F_W$ does not depend on $X$ or $Z$.
 But the composition $T\circ F_W(W)$ is then a measure-preserving isomorphism that does not depend on $X$ or $Z$.
 Hence, the $\sigma$-algebra induced by \( W \) is equal to the $\sigma$-algebra induced by \( R \), so that conditional expectations given \( W \) are identical to those given \( R \).
 Also, for any bounded function \( a(X) \), by $Z\perp (V,W)$

 Therefore, for any bounded function \( b(V) \), I have

 which shows that $R$ is a control variable. \end{proof} Proposition \ref{prop:gen_ctrl_var} is a straightforward extension of the control variable approach once one realizes that the identification idea is again based on the monotone rearrangement.
-It is, however, very valuable in practical settings, as it can be used to achieve a much better coverage for the large support assumption.
+Since $T$ preserves the $\sigma$-algebra, the choice of $T$ affects neither identification nor first-order asymptotic efficiency; however, when $F_{X|Z}$ is estimated, $T$ enters the higher-order bias of the generated regressor, so that the choice may matter in finite samples.

 A generalization of Proposition \ref{prop:gen_ctrl_var} to multivariate settings is essentially impossible since it is no longer the case that the half-open rectangles $(-\infty,w]$ and $(-\infty,w']$ necessarily have different probabilities if $w\neq w'$ for strictly increasing $F_W$, due to the lack of a natural complete order on $\mathbb{R}^d$.
-For instance, under the assumption that $h(z,w)$ is the gradient of some convex function $\varphi_z$, that is, $h(z,w) := \nabla\varphi_z(w)$, which is the standard generalization of the monotone rearrangement to higher dimensions using Brenier's theorem as above \citep[Theorem 2.12]{brenier1991polar, villani2021topics}, the important requirement
+For instance, under the assumption that $h(z,w)$ is the gradient of some convex function ($h(z,w) := \nabla\varphi_z(w)$), the important requirement

 does not hold for arbitrary Borel sets $A\subset \mathbb{R}^d$ and all $z$ unless $R=W$, in which case the control variable approach is obsolete.
 The proof for this claim is omitted.
 Hence, one of the most influential approaches to identify causal effects in general instrumental variables seems to be restricted to univariate first stages; it would be interesting to investigate this further.
 Note, however, that there is no restriction on the second stage $Y=g(X,V)$, the stage of interest.